trueagi-io/hyperon-experimental/README.md

 Source code of the Python integration library is located under [./python](./python) directory.
 It contains two main parts.
-First part is a native Python library `libhyperonpy` which is wrote using [pybind11](https://github.com/pybind/pybind11), it converts Python API calls into C API calls and vice versa.
+First part is a native Python library `libhyperonpy` which is written using [pybind11](https://github.com/pybind/pybind11), it converts Python API calls into C API calls and vice versa.
 Second part is a Python library `hyperon` which uses `libhyperonpy` as a proxy for a C API calls.